SAD is a Type of Depressive Disorder

-The usual first line of treatment for a depressive disorder is antidepressant drug therapy.
+Antidepressant drug therapy: The usual first line of treatment for a depressive disorder is antidepressant drug therapy.
 Antidepressants work by rebalancing neurotransmitters, specifically serotonin, dopamine, and norepinephrine.
 These brain chemicals are associated with mood and emotions, energy, concentration, and memory.

-In some cases, the severe SAD symptoms may be also related to an emotional issue, such as loss and grief, divorce, trauma, job loss, moving, or any serious life event.
+Psychotherapy: In some cases, the severe SAD symptoms may be also related to an emotional issue, such as loss and grief, divorce, trauma, job loss, moving, or any serious life event.
 Psychotherapy provides an outlet for discussing the emotional pain associated with the event and the therapist can guide the individual through the healing process.

-Light Therapy.
-Because a lack of light or sun exposure is at the heart of severe SAD, light therapy, or phototherapy, is an appropriate treatment for this type of depression.
+Light Therapy: Because a lack of light or sun exposure is at the heart of severe SAD, light therapy, or phototherapy, is an appropriate treatment for this type of depression.
 The individual uses a “light box” for a specified number of hours per day, which mimics natural outdoor light, while they watch TV, read, eat meals, etc.

-Vitamin D supplements.
-Vitamin D deficiency is a common feature in individuals with severe SAD.
+Vitamin D supplements: Vitamin D deficiency is a common feature in individuals with severe SAD.
 Dosing of 400-800 IU each day are recommended for individuals with this type of depressive disorder.

 Exercise.
 Regular exercise is an essential treatment component that provides multiple benefits for individuals with SAD.
-Just getting outside for a brisk 20-minute walk each day will provide additional sunlight exposure, as well as increase serotonin, endorphins, and dopamine production associated with improved mood, sleep, and overall wellbeing.
+Just getting outside for a brisk 20-minute walk each day will provide additional sunlight exposure, as well as increase serotonin, endorphins, and dopamine production associated with improved mood, sleep, and overall well-being.

-The Treatment Specialist Offers Important Information Regarding SAD Symptoms and Treatment
+SAD Symptoms and Treatment